Disclaimer: Some postings contain other author's material. All such material is used here for fair use and discussion purposes.

 Totally Effective

 Nothing else.
 Period.
-Nothing, including the punishment of Jesus.
+Nothing.
+Including the punishment of Jesus.

 Read this carefully: If the Father punished Jesus for our sin, then He didn't forgive at all, He simply redirected his wrath and carried it out anyway.

 This is an evil idea.
 It is deception to believe the Father punished Jesus.
 It violates the character of God to not be satisfied with Jesus' sacrifice.
 Appeasement negates punishment.
 Appeasement ends the matter.
 When someone is appeased, it's over.
+The blood is enough.

 Conclusion